clewisdavis/The-Joy-of-React/course-notes.md

 - **Better way with, Fragments**

-- 🚀 A fragment is a special React component taht doe snot product a DOM node.
+- 🚀 A fragment is a special React component that doe snot product a DOM node.
 It looks like this:

 ```JAVASCRIPT
 import React from 'react';